 This plant is typically grown in a designated vegetable garden.
 It should only be grown in full sunlight.
 It does best in average conditions that are neither too wet nor too dry, and is very intolerant of standing water.
 It may require supplemental watering during periods of drought or extended heat.
 It is not particular as to soil pH, but grows best in rich soils.
 It is quite intolerant of urban pollution, therefore inner city or urban streetside plantings are best avoided.
 Consider applying a thick mulch around the root zone over the growing season to conserve soil moisture.
-This is a selected variety of a species not originally from North America, and it is considered by many to be an heirloom variety.
+This is a selected variety of a species not originally from North America.